joelbarmettlerUZH/auto-tinder/README.md

 # Auto-Tinder - Train an AI to swipe tinder for you

-Auto-tinder was created to train an API using Tensorflow and Python3 that learns your interests in the other sex and automatically plays the tinder swiping-game for you.
+Auto-tinder was created to train an API using Tensorflow and Python3 that learns your interests and automatically plays the tinder swiping-game for you.

 ![alt text](https://github.com/joelbarmettlerUZH/auto-tinder/blob/master/resources//banner.png)